 The WILMAPCO 2050 Regional Transportation Plan (RTP): 2023 Update, adopted on March 9, 2023, identifies the region's long-term transportation needs and the projects and activities which seek to address them.
-The RTP extends at least two decades into the future, and the projects it calls for are financially reasonable and meet air quality standards. \$100,000 is budgeted for consultant support.
+The RTP extends at least two decades into the future, and the projects it calls for are financially reasonable and meet air quality standards. \$250,000 is budgeted for consultant support, includes FY 2023 carryover funds amended into the UPWP.